Bruising Causes and Treatment

-Bruises initially exhibit a deep purplish and blue colour, then fade away to a lighter greenish-yellow one.
-They will feel especially tender the first few days following the injury.
+Bruises initially exhibit a deep purplish and blue colour, then fade to a lighter greenish-yellow.
+They will feel incredibly tender the first few days following the injury.

-Bruises aren’t that serious, and they go away in a span of days.
+Bruises aren’t that serious, and they go away in days.
 However, some conditions warrant seeing a doctor.